jaspector

 County ancillary office hours vary by department.
 Ottawa County Equalization and Environmental Public Health pages list weekday office hours, but no countywide building inspection window exists for private projects.

-Typical inspection sequence: Township building inspections plus any county ancillary inspections for soil erosion, well, or septic work.
+Typical sequence: Township building inspections plus any county ancillary inspections for soil erosion, well, or septic work.

-Do I need a building permit in unincorporated Ottawa County, MI?
+01 Do I need a building permit in unincorporated Ottawa County, MI?

 Inference from official county materials: building permit requirements for unincorporated areas depend on the governing township.
 County-level permits are additionally required for certain earth change, soil erosion, and well or septic work.

-How much does a building permit cost in unincorporated Ottawa County, MI?
+02 How much does a building permit cost in unincorporated Ottawa County, MI?

+Building permit fees in unincorporated Ottawa County, MI are set by the local building department and vary by project type and valuation.
 Fees are calculated as: No countywide private building permit formula identified.
 County ancillary permits use their own fee schedules..

-How do I apply for a building permit in unincorporated Ottawa County, MI?
+03 How do I apply for a building permit in unincorporated Ottawa County, MI?

-1. Identify the parcel's actual township and confirm whether that township runs its own building department or uses a contracted enforcing agency.
+To apply for a building permit in unincorporated Ottawa County, MI, follow these steps: 1.
+Identify the parcel's actual township and confirm whether that township runs its own building department or uses a contracted enforcing agency.
 2. Apply to the township or township-contracted building agency for the building permit and any required zoning approvals.
 3. Separately obtain Ottawa County ancillary permits when triggered, especially soil erosion and sedimentation control permits and well or septic permits.
 4. Obtain any Ottawa County Road Commission driveway or right-of-way approvals where required.
 5. Pay fees to the applicable township permit authority and separately to county ancillary agencies when needed.
 6. Complete township or contracted agency inspections and final approvals before occupancy or use.

-How long does it take to get a building permit in unincorporated Ottawa County, MI?
+04 How long does it take to get a building permit in unincorporated Ottawa County, MI?

-What work is exempt from building permits in unincorporated Ottawa County, MI?
+05 What work is exempt from building permits in unincorporated Ottawa County, MI?

-How do I schedule a building inspection in unincorporated Ottawa County, MI?
+06 How do I schedule a building inspection in unincorporated Ottawa County, MI?

-Inspections can be scheduled via: Contact your township building authority, County Health portal (for well/septic).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Ottawa County, MI via: Contact your township building authority, County Health portal (for well/septic).